 In this paper, we propose a feature-gate coupling (FGC) method to regularize the consistency between distributions of features and gates, Fig.~\ref{fig.motivation}(lower).
-The regularization is achieved by aligning neighborhood relationships of instance similarity across feature and gate spaces.
-Since ground-truth annotations could not fit the variation of neighborhood relationships across feature spaces with different semantic levels, we propose to fulfill the feature-gate distribution alignment in a self-supervised manner.
+The regularization is achieved by aligning neighborhood relationships of instances across feature and gate spaces.
+Since ground-truth annotations could not fit the variation of neighborhood relationships in feature spaces across different semantic levels, we propose to fulfill the feature-gate distribution alignment in a self-supervised manner.

 Specifically, FGC consists of two steps, which are conducted iteratively.
-In the first step, FGC utilizes $k$-Nearest Neighbor ($k$NN) method to explore instance neighborhood relationships in the feature space, where nearest neighbors of each instance are typically identified by evaluating similarities among feature vectors.
-The explored neighborhood relationships are then used as self-supervisory signals in the second step, where FGC utilizes contrastive learning~\cite{DBLP:conf/cvpr/WuXYL18} to regularize gating modules with the generated self-supervisory signals.
+In the first step, FGC utilizes the $k$-Nearest Neighbor ($k$NN) algorithm to explore instance neighborhood relationships in the feature space, where the nearest neighbors of each instance are identified by evaluating feature similarities.
+The explored neighborhood relationships are then used as self-supervisory signals in the second step, where FGC utilizes contrastive self-supervised learning (CSL)~\cite{DBLP:conf/cvpr/WuXYL18} to regularize gating modules.
 The nearest neighbors of each instance are identified as positive instances while others as negative instances when defining the contrastive loss function.
 The contrastive loss is optimized in the gate space to pull positive/similar instances together while pushing negative/dissimilar instances away from each other, which guarantees consistent instance neighborhood relationships across the feature and gate spaces.
-After gradient back-propagation, parameters in the neural networks are updated as well as features and gate distributions.
+With gradient back-propagation, parameters in the neural networks are updated as well as feature and gate distributions.
 FGC then goes back to the first step and conducts the method iteratively until convergence.
 As been designed to perform in the feature and gate spaces, FGC is architecture agnostic and can be applied to various dynamic channel pruning methods in a plug-and-play fashion.
-The contributions of this study are summarized as follows: \begin{itemize} \item[1)]We propose the feature-gate coupling (FGC) method, providing a systematic way to align the distributions of features and corresponding gates of dynamic channel pruning methods in a self-supervised manner.
+The contributions of this study are summarized as follows: \begin{itemize}

+\item[1)]We propose a plug-and-play feature-gate coupling (FGC) method to alleviate the distribution inconsistency between features and corresponding gates of dynamic channel pruning methods in a self-supervised manner.